HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Visit Criteria

-The study will involve one visit to The Children’s Hospital of Philadelphia.
+The study will involve one visit to Children's Hospital of Philadelphia.
 During the visit, participants will undergo a cryo-MEG scan as well as an OP_MEG scan, where four experiments will be performed on each of the two MEG modalities for a total of 1.5 hours.
 This is followed by a brain MRI scan as the final part of the visit.